ronrochwerg/LGP/README.md

 ## Installation

-To use this repository, clone it to your local machine using:
+To use this repository, it is currently necessary to clone it to your local machine:

 ```bash
 git clone https://github.com/ronrochwerg/LGP.git